xiix0/scam/README.md

-Tomorrow, you can be anywhere.
+You own a dog, but you can only feed a cat.